 As one enters the acute withdrawal phase during their period of detoxification, they will face a culmination of withdrawal symptoms.
 Typically, these present themselves with heightened episodes of anxiety, leading to amplified states of panic attacks and potentially insomnia.

-On a physical level, people often experience various effects throughout the body, including trembling limbs and muscles, nausea, and headaches.
-Severe withdrawal symptoms, including seizures and hallucinations, may occur independently of physical tiredness and require immediate medical intervention.
+On a physical level, people often experience various effects throughout the body, including trembling limbs and muscles and feeling nauseous and headaches.
+Physical tiredness can lead to further issues whereby rare but dangerous circumstances like seizures and hallucinations might happen, requiring aid from trained medical personnel.

 Subacute Withdrawal (5-14 days)